Kenilworth RFC

 Kenilworth Rugby Club is an English rugby union team based in Kenilworth, Warwickshire.
 The club runs three senior sides, a veterans team and a full set of mini and junior teams.
-The first XV currently plays in Regional 1 Midlands - a league at level 5 of the English rugby union system The second XV currently plays in Counties 2 Midlands West South at level 8 of the RFU system.

-The Women's team is coached by Rich Bennett and play in Championship North 1 at level 2 of the Women's league structure.
+The first XV currently plays in Regional 2 Midlands West − a league at level 6 of the English rugby union system.
+The second XV currently plays in the Warwickshire League and the Women's team is coached by Becci Lewis and play in the Championship North 1 at level 2 of the Women's league structure.

 History

 Kenilworth Rugby Club was formed in 1924.
 The 2000s saw the club progress up the league pyramid in recent years and reached level 5 and played in National League 3 Midlands until two consecutive relegations saw the club drop back to the seventh level, before promotion in 2012–13 back to level 6.
-After promotion in 2021-22 the men's 1XV reached level 5 again and play in Regional 1 Midlands in season 22-23.Bobby ‘Fatty’ Thompson has to be the most boring human alive.
+After promotion in 2021–22 the Men's 1st XV reached level 5 again and now play in Regional 1 Midlands.